LiveIntent/live-connect/README.md

 To quickly get started with the LiveConnect module, perform the following steps via the command line interface.

 - Dependency installation: Begin by installing the dependencies using npm.
 Run the following command: `npm install`.
-- Code Formatting: Ensure your code adheres to the provided eslint file for consistent formatting.
+- Code formatting: Ensure your code adheres to the provided ESLint file for consistent formatting.
 Use the command `npm run fix-js` to automatically format your code.
-- Unit Testing: Validate the functionality of your code by running the unit tests.
+- Unit testing: Validate the functionality of your code by running the unit tests.
 Execute the command `npm run test:unit` to initiate the tests.
-- Integration Testing: Verify the integration of LiveConnect by running the integration tests against a dockerized Chrome browser.
+- Integration testing: Verify the integration of LiveConnect by running the integration tests against a dockerized Chrome browser.
 Use the command `npm run test:it:docker:chrome` to perform these tests.
-- Cross-Browser Testing: For a comprehensive evaluation, conduct full integration tests on multiple browsers.
+- Cross-browser testing: For a comprehensive evaluation, conduct full integration tests on multiple browsers.
 Please ensure you have valid Browserstack credentials configured.
 Run the command `npm run test:it:browserstack` to execute the tests across various browsers.

 ## Contribute
 We welcome ideas, fixes, and improvements from the community.
 Discover how you can contribute by visiting our [contribution guidelines](./CONTRIBUTING.md).